tenant dies in your rental property

 FAQs: What Should A Landlord Do When A Tenant Dies?

-Landlords often have questions about what exactly they can and should do when a tenant dies with an open lease agreement.
+Landlords often question what exactly they can and should do when a tenant dies with an open lease agreement.
 Below are answers to some of the more frequently asked questions.

 What Does A Landlord Need To Do If A Tenant Dies?

-Suppose one of your tenants dies and they were the sole individual on the lease agreement.
-In that case, you will need to work with the late tenant’s estate executor to end the lease agreement, close out the security deposit, remove the tenant’s belongings, and wrap up any other financial obligations.
+Suppose one of your tenants dies, and they were the sole individual on the lease agreement.
+In that case, you must work with the late tenant’s estate executor to end the lease agreement, close out the security deposit, remove the tenant’s belongings, and wrap up any other financial obligations.

-Do not do anything to the property, such as remove the tenant’s belongings, until you have worked with the executor to make formal decisions about the process.
+Only do something to the property, such as removing the tenant’s belongings, once you have worked with the executor to make formal decisions about the process.
 Document everything along the way to avoid any potential legal issues with family members or others who may disagree with the executor’s actions.

 What Happens If Someone Dies In A Rented Property?